 Baylor University is a private school participant in JAMP, a program which provides services to support and encourage highly qualified, economically disadvantaged students pursuing a medical education.
 Students selected for JAMP will receive undergraduate and graduate scholarships as well as stipends for the two required summer medical school internships following the sophomore and junior academic years.
 JAMP also guarantees the admission of qualified students to a participating medical school.

-What must I do to apply to the program?
+What must I do if I am accepted to JAMP?